julioasotodv/spark-tree-plotting/README.md

 the relevant metadata in order to plot the tree.
 Moreover, a simple JSON-to-DOT python script allows you to plot trees in PySpark in a very simple manner (just as in Scikit-Learn).

+Please note that this is a **work in progress.** Make sure to check for updates once in a while!

 ## Installation
 The easiest way to use is through [spark-packages.org](https://spark-packages.org/)